Santa Clara County Name Change – Process & Steps

-Legal Name Change In Santa Clara County
+Legal Name Change in Santa Clara County

 Getting a legal name change means getting a court order, upon approval.
 A Certified Copy of your Court Order, properly done, will let you change your California and US ID and Official Records to match.
 If you legally change your name in Santa Clara County, the Decree you get will be honored everywhere in the US and all over the world.
-Whether you were born in Diego County, some other state or in a different country, you get your legal name changed in Santa Clara County if you live there now.
+Whether you were born in Santa Clara County, some other state or in a different country, you get your legal name changed in Santa Clara County if you live there now.
 Legal Name Change is done where you live now, everywhere, regardless of where you were born.

 In Santa Clara County, the process is a little complex and there are extra forms that must be done correctly.
 However, the process in Santa Clara County is solid.
 If you do everything correctly, or have someone help you that knows how, you’ll get a Decree Changing Name honored everywhere.
 And, you’ll get it in a time frame and at a cost that you’re expecting if you’ve done your homework.
 It’s reliable and a trusted process, and that’s a good thing.